jimmy-ly00/Ransomware-PoC/README.md

 # Ransomware-PoC
-A simple python ransomware PoC that can be used for Atomic Red Team testing for **ATT&CK Technique: Data Encrypted for Impact (T1486)**.
+A simple python ransomware PoC that can be used for Atomic Red Team: **ATT&CK Technique: Data Encrypted for Impact (T1486)**.
 The project is built off [CryptSky](https://github.com/deadPix3l/CryptSky) and full credits goes to deadPix3l for his code.
 The updated code demonstrates a typical ransomware flow and it is just one of many ways to perform ransomware encryption.

  TLDR:
  1. Generates AES key to encrypt local file (hardcoded in PoC).